 NOTE: The Prior Lake-Spring Lake Watershed District has a Memorandum of Agreement with the City of Savage and the City of Prior Lake where the Cities assume permitting responsibility within its areas of jurisdiction that are subject to the PLSLWD Rules.
-PLSLWD also has a Memorandum of Agreement with Scott County which covers projects which occur in Spring Lake and Sand Creek Townships.
+PLSLWD also has a Memorandum of Agreement with Scott County which covers projects which occur in the unincorporated areas of the District.
 These Cities and the County have adopted stormwater and buffer requirements that are equivalent to PLSLWD Rules.
 If a project falls within the Watershed District in these cities or townships, only a City permit (or County permit) will be required.
 However, the project will still need to meet PLSLWD Rule J: Buffers if there is a wetland on the property and enter into a Development Agreement with the Watershed District.